markmnl/fmsg/SPECIFICATION.md

 ### Message

-In programmer friendly JSON a message could look like (once decoded from the binary format defined below):
+In programmer friendly JSON a message COULD look like (once decoded from the binary format defined below):

 ```JSON
 {